from copy import deepcopy

 [docs]

-"""Convert this ``IRanges`` object into a :py:class:`~polars.DataFrame`.
+"""Convert this ``IRanges`` object to a :py:class:`~polars.DataFrame`.

 Returns: